ricleal/WorkOrders/README.md

 git push heroku master
 ```

-If the app does not start:
+If the app does not start by itself (it should):
 ```
 heroku ps:scale web=1
 ```

-To open a browser window:
+To open a browser window with the app running:
 ```
 heroku open
 ```